Show Your Valentine You Care With a Gift Children Will Love

 A rebel group attacked the Central African Republic village where Myriam (above) and her family lived, forcing them and their terrified neighbors to flee.
 "They were shooting, looting, killing," recalls Myriam.
 "We all ran away to the bush."

-The conflict has also made life perilous for children, many of whom have been caught in the crossfire or forced to take up arms.
+The conflict has made life perilous for children, many of whom have been caught in the crossfire or forced to take up arms.

 Six-year-old Razan (above) wants to be a doctor when she grows up.
 Her favorite color is red.
 Recess is a big reason why she likes going to school because “the teacher plays with us and takes us to the playground.
 My favorite is the swing!”
-Playing with LEGO makes her list of favorite things about school, too, but so does learning.
+Playing with LEGO blocks makes her list of favorite things about school, too, but so does learning.

 “They teach us things in Arabic and in English, how to say ‘hello’ and count 1, 2, 3," says Razan.
 “I told my mom that I love it."